 Term Definition Required?
 Registry account type Field Manager The entity with management control of the project activities.
-Unless we see evidence to the contrary, we assume this person/entity holds the GHG rights).
-This may or may not be the landowner, Project Owner, project developer, Cooperative Developer, or cooperative participant.
+Unless evidence is provided to the contrary, it's assumed this person/entity holds the GHG rights.
+This may or may not be the Landowner, Project Owner, Project Developer, Project Participant, Cooperative Developer, or Cooperative Participant.
 Yes.
-There will ALWAYS be a field manager identified, but they may not play any role in the monitoring, reporting and verification (MRV) Depends.
+There will always be a field manager identified, but they may not play any role in the monitoring, reporting and verification (MRV) Depends.
 May be any of the following: None Project Owner Project Developer Landowner The entity listed on the deed to the property as the landowner.
 No, unless they play one of these other roles.
-None (unless they are a Project Owner or Cooperative Developer) Project Owner (PO) The entity which holds rights to the CRTs from the project at time of issuance.
+Depends.
+May be any of the following: None Project Owner Project Developer Project Owner (PO) The entity which holds rights to the CRTs from the project at time of issuance.
 Yes.
-There will ALWAYS be a PO identified.
-Either Project Owner (if they are simply a cooperative participant), or Project Developer.
+There will always be a PO identified.
+Project Owner or Project Developer, if applicable.